 Sao Paulo might be no great beauty at first glance, but beneath its smoggy skies and towering skyscrapers lies a city of culture.
 Sampa – the city’s nickname – is full of funky art-house cinemas and theatres, and is heaven for shopaholics (who shouldn’t miss Rua Oscar Freire shopping street).
 It’s also the foodie capital of Brazil, and there are numerous top-notch restaurants, around 6000 pizza places, and a wealth of excellent street food vendors that locals adore.
 To see the city at its liveliest, come for the Brazilian Grand Prix (Nov) or the world’s largest Gay Pride festival (June).

-Get there: Virgin Atlantic has announced a new direct flight from Heathrow for 2020, which will run daily.
-Latam and BA also run direct flights from Heathrow.
+Get there: Virgin Atlantic has announced a new direct flight from Heathrow for 2020; Latam and BA also run direct flights from Heathrow (12 hours).

 Sleep: A splurge on Fasano Hotel is totally deserved after a long journey.
 It’s elegant and stylish, is home to one of South America’s best restaurants and a renowned jazz bar, and has a rooftop with an indoor pool and expansive views.
 Pure class.